 It does feel like somewhat of a let-down that a society that prides itself on honor like the Klingons will so easily participate in a cover-up to safeguard those in power.
 It is really only looking at it in retrospect and knowing all that happens in this storyline in the future that this becomes genuinely not a disappointment.

 The performances here are outstanding.
 The guest cast is excellent, even hidden behind all of that Klingon makeup.
 I loved watching the scenes where Kurn is standing next to Riker (Jonathan Frakes) for the simple reason that Klingons are supposed to be very tall and Frakes is also tall.
 The director uses special photography to try to make Kurn seem larger than he really is and it’s fun to catch it when they look the same height!

 If I had one complaint about the episode it’s that other than Captain Picard and Worf, the remaining regular cast doesn’t have a whole lot to do.
 There is a scene where the crew dines with Kurn that really is not necessary except to point out what a fish out of water the Klingon is on a Starfleet vessel.

-For any regular Star Trek viewer, this episode is a must-see for it’s events resonate through two series for years to come.
+For any regular Star Trek viewer, this episode is a must-see for its events resonates through two series for years to come.
 Non-fans would probably get bored trying to follow all of the Klingon politics and history disseminated here.